Home to School Transport Policy (0 to 25 Year Olds)

 • practicality

-This list is for guidance only, and satisfaction of one or more of these factors does not automatically support entitlement to transport assistance.
+This list is for guidance only, and satisfying one or more of these factors does not automatically support entitlement to Council funded travel assistance.

 When determining the most appropriate type of travel assistance for pupils with SEND, the Council will consider the following: